mitsuba-renderer/drjit-core/README.md

 - The internals of the JIT compiler heavily rely on hash table lookups (to keep track of variables) and string concatenation (to merge IR fragments into full kernels), and both of these steps are highly optimized.
-This means that the overhead of generating kernel IR code is minimal (only a few microseconds), with most time being spent either executing kernels or compiling from IR to machine code when a kernel is encountered for the first time.
+This means that the overhead of generating kernel IR code is minimal (only a few μs), with most time being spent either executing kernels or compiling from IR to machine code when a kernel is encountered for the first time.

 - Supports parallel kernel execution on multiple devices (JITing from several CPU threads, or running kernels on multiple GPUs).